iboutsikas/iboutsikas.github.io/_projects/titanium-rose.md

 Titanium Rose is a rendering engine that I started developing for my graduate research project.
 It is written in C++ and using the DirectX 12 API, and I am planning to support DirectX 12 Ultimate soon.
-It also includes as very premitive, hand rolled, implementation of
-[Sampler
-Feedback](https://devblogs.microsoft.com/directx/coming-to-directx-12-sampler-feedback-some-useful-once-hidden-data-unlocked/),
-as I needed similar data and that feature was not out yet at that point!
+It also includes as very primitive, hand rolled, implementation of [Sampler Feedback](https://devblogs.microsoft.com/directx/coming-to-directx-12-sampler-feedback-some-useful-once-hidden-data-unlocked/), as I needed similar data and that feature was not out yet at that point!

 The purpose of the engine is to explore decoupled and asynchronous shading.
 In traditional rendering techniques like forward rendering and deferred rendering, surfaces will be shaded each frame.
-A decoupled renderer on the other hand breaks this dependancy, allowing the engine to shade and render at different frame rates.
+A decoupled renderer on the other hand breaks this dependency, allowing the engine to shade and render at different frame rates.
 Think of it as coloring the image at 30 FPS while displaying the image (which includes simulating your world) at 90 FPS.
 Alternatively, the engine can shade a portion of your meshes per frame, therefore achieving lower